-Kidney transplant recipient Marie O’Connor from Lahinch, Co Clare is hoping to add to her impressive haul of medals when she represents Ireland for the sixth time as part of Transplant Team Ireland this summer.
+Kidney transplant recipient Marie O’Connor from Lahinch, Co Clare is hoping to add to her impressive haul of medals when she represents Ireland for the seventh time as part of Transplant Team Ireland this summer.
 She will be competing in the following sports in the 50-59 category:

 - Track & Field – 4x100m Relay

 - Golf (singles)

 - Golf (mixed fourball)